wrw/jsx/README.md

-    can result in unwanted behaviour. if your strings are already escaped (or you'd like to force invalid strings into "json" you monster) use this flag to bypass escaping. this can also be used to read in **really** invalid json strings. everything but escaped quotes are passed as is to the resulting string term. note that this takes precedence over any other options
+    can result in unwanted behaviour. if your strings are already escaped (or you'd like to force invalid strings into "json" you monster) use this flag to bypass escaping. this can also be used to read in **really** invalid json strings. everything between unescaped quotes are passed as is to the resulting string term. note that this takes precedence over any other options

 - `strict`